 Watch our candlesticks patterns video below showing you several different examples of gravestone doji candlesticks on stock charts.

-Watch our Gravestone Doji Candlesticks video.
+Watch our Gravestone Doji Candlestick video.

 Read our Gravestone Doji post.

 6) LONG LEGGED DOJI CANDLESTICKS

 Long legged doji candlesticks look just like their name suggests.
 They have similarities to their counterparts the dragonfly and gravestone doji’s, however they have really long upper and lower shadows.
 Long legged doji candlesticks are super indecisive.

 This candlestick is shaped like a cross.
 The bulls and bears each had control at some point that day but neither side could take over.
 As result, price ended up closing right where it started.
 They’re most significant during a long term trend whether up or down.